About the author

 Texas

-There are currently no Texas laws requiring that employers provide sick leave, paid or unpaid.
+Texas currently has no paid or unpaid sick leave requirements by state mandate.
 However, eligible employees may have limited leave protections under the Federal Family and Medical Leave Act.

 For more information, contact the Texas Workforce Commission.